Fidelity IRA Review

 - Covington, KY 41015-0037

-If they send a check, make it payable to “Fidelity Management Trust Company, FBO [Your Name]” and include your Fidelity IRA number on the memo line.
+If the plan distributes cash, a check can be used and should be made payable to “Fidelity Management Trust Company, FBO [your name],” with your IRA account number listed on the memo line.

-If your 401(k) is already at Fidelity, you can roll it over yourself through NetBenefits®.
+If your 401(k) is already held at Fidelity, you can complete the rollover directly through your NetBenefits® account.

 IRA Transfer

-To do this, open a Fidelity IRA and request an asset transfer from your old IRA.
-You can start the request on Fidelity’s website or mobile app.
+To initiate the transfer, open a Fidelity IRA and request a transfer of assets from the current provider.
+This can be done through Fidelity’s website or mobile app.

-On the website, hover over Accounts & Trade in the top menu and click Transfers.
+On the website, hover over the Accounts & Trade tab and select Transfers.
 Then choose the option to deposit, withdraw, or transfer money.

-Your old broker may charge a transfer fee.
-Fidelity will reimburse that fee if your transfer is $25,000 or more.
+The outgoing brokerage may charge a transfer fee.
+Fidelity may reimburse this fee if the transferred amount is $25,000 or more.

 Contributions and Withdrawals

-Once your Fidelity IRA is open, adding or taking out money is simple.
-Fidelity offers several funding methods on its website and app.
+Once your Fidelity IRA is open, adding or withdrawing funds is straightforward.
+Funding can be done through several methods available on both the website and mobile app.

-You can set up a monthly deposit schedule.
-Fidelity tracks your yearly contributions automatically.
+You can set up recurring contributions, such as monthly deposits, and Fidelity will track your total annual contributions automatically.

 Limited Margin